-If 2020 has shown us anything, it is how much we depend on one another.
+If the pandemic has shown us anything, it is how much we depend on one another.

 We are so grateful to all the people on the front lines who are keeping our Fine City going; the people keeping us safe, looking after those of us who are sick or vulnerable, educating, caring for and entertaining our young people, providing us with the food and medicines we need, and working long hours over the holidays so that others of us could share time with loved ones.
 We are so thankful and we will never forget what people have given, and continue to give to each other.